 - $153 projected annual property damage cost per household

 The Tar Heel State has a lengthy Atlantic coastline, which is hit by an average of 2.4 hurricanes and tropical storms each year.
-That's led to $600 million of damage statewide per year, though Hurricane Florence contributed to $2 billion of damage statewide in 2018.
+That's resulted in $600 million of damage statewide per year, though Hurricane Florence alone contributed to $2 billion of damage in 2018.
 There are also about 96 fatalities per year in North Carolina due to major disasters.

 - $150 projected annual property damage cost per household

-Unlike most states on our list, Michigan isn't along the ocean — nor is it a Southern state.
+Unlike most states on our list, Michigan isn't located along an ocean — nor is it a Southern state.
 Nevertheless, it experiences an average of $586 million in disaster damage each year, largely due to rainstorms, flooding and tornadoes.
-2014 was a particularly costly year, as storms caused $1.9 billion in property damage.
-Thankfully, fatalities have been relatively few, with just 16 deaths due to disasters between 2014 and 2018.
+2014 was a particularly costly year for Michigan, with storms causing $1.9 billion in property damage, and 16 deaths were caused by disasters between 2014 and 2018.

 8. New Mexico